rust-trust/solana-nftMarketplace/README.md

  ```
  >__Warning__ Please be sure that you install all dependencies!

- And write in your terminal :d
+ And write in your terminal :

   ```
  npm run dev